gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - There has been a mispronunciation by the quizmaster
 - There has been an invalid question
 - The next question has not been called
     - A challenge must be made at the time of the quizmaster's decision and before the next question is called.
-If a time-out is called immediately after a ruling, and a quizzer stands to challenge, the challenge may be done prior to the time-out.
+If a timeout is called immediately after a ruling, and a quizzer stands to challenge, the challenge may be done prior to the timeout.
 - No conferring has occurred between the quizzer challenging and anyone else.
 Conferring with anyone else prior to a challenge will result in:
     - The challenge being disallowed
     - A foul being awarded to the quizzer.